mmistakes/so-simple-theme/README.md

 ## Font Awesome Icons

-The theme utilizes [**Font Awesome** SVG with JS](https://fontawesome.com/) version for iconography.
+The theme utilizes the [**Font Awesome** SVG with JS](https://fontawesome.com/) version for iconography.
 Prominent locations these icons appear are in the author sidebar and footer links.

 ---